zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

 * Baskets cannot have a negative price.
 * The discount and therefore the total price is determined by the contents of the basket, the undiscounted price of the goods and the applicable offers.
 * As with all supermarkets, the prices of goods and the offers applicable to those goods may change from day to day and therefore cannot be hard-coded into this component.
+* Catalogue and offers are maintained by two different teams.
+It's possible that there are offers on products which are no longer in the catalogue.
+It's also possible that there are items in the catalogue with no offers, or multiple offers.

 #### Other considerations

 * We are only interested in the behavior of the shopping basket pricer component.
 You do not need to build an API, web-interface or database.
-Try to stay focused on implementing the shopping basket, and especially pricing the basket.
+Try to stay focused on implementing the shopping basket, and especially the part which figures out which offers are applicable to a given basket.
 * You can use 3rd party components if you think it will be helpful, for example in your testing.
 Use the included Pipfile to identify any dependencies your component needs.
 * Provide some documentation that will help us run your submission.
 You can put your documentation in [the readme file](./readme.md)
 * You can assume all prices are in £GBP, no need to consider any other currencies.